Wanderer’s Heart 2019

-The 2018 Wanderer’s Heart is our Cape Red – a wine that is built around the incredible vineyards found all over the Western Cape.
-Aromas of ripe purple figs, rosemary oil, and sandal wood.
-The wine is poised on the palate with soft, chalky tannins, which give way to a finish of red plums, juniper and cranberries.
-The wine is bright and keenly balanced, very pure in its fruit with a dusting of fine tanin to complete the picture.
+The 2019 Wanderer’s Heart is our Cape Red – a wine that is built around the incredible vineyards found all over the Western Cape.
+Aromas of ruby grapefruit, dark red berries and cassia bark.
+The wine is poised on the palate with soft, chalky tannins, which give way to a finish of black cherries, cedar wood and cinnamon.
+The wine is bright and keenly balanced, very pure in its fruit with a dusting of fine tannin to complete the picture.

 Nuts & Bolts

 Grenache noir – 66% Voor Paardeberg (7 years, clay soil), Paardeberg (14 years old, granite)

 Mourvèdre – 23% Bot River (12 years old) – gravel/clay duplex soil

 Syrah – 11% Bot River (12 years old) - shale

 Our travels in the Western Cape have brought us into contact with many fantastic grape growers, and we had long been developing our idea of a Cape Red, and seeking the vineyards that can deliver the kinds of wines we seek.
 Grenache has a great future in the Cape, where it is able to produce high quality wines in dryland conditions, and for its ability to express its origins.
 Mourvèdre produces wild and idiosyncratic wines that lend a certain generosity and pleasure to the blend.
 Syrah, though widely planted in the Cape, speaks to us more as a supporting role, lending it’s cool fruit and perfume to the wine.